anoma/nspec/docs/tutorial/engines/guarded-action-example.md

 ### Messages to be sent

-- Broadcast winning bid to all participants.
+- Send messages to all bidders.
 - Notify winner with payment instructions.

 ### Engines to be spawned

-N/A
+None

 ### timers to be set

-N/A
+None